Radio AGN feedback sustains quiescence only in a minority of massive galaxies

-To address the aforementioned question, the key is to have a classification system to distinguish between galaxies where radio feedback has been effective in maintaining quiescence and those where radio feedback does not have notably impact.
-For clarity, we refer to the first category as radio-feedback-effective (RFE) galaxies, and the second category as radio-feedback-ineffective (RFI) galaxies.
-The RFE galaxies, which are quiescent because of radio feedback, comprise two subgroups: galaxies with ongoing and powerful AGN activity (termed RFE-on galaxies) and those with weak or undetectable AGN activity (RFE-off galaxies).
-They are found along the vertical branch in the AGN-SF diagram.
-The RFI galaxies also include two subcategories: RFI star-forming (RFI-SF) galaxies and RFI quiescent (RFI-Q) galaxies, both lying along the horizontal branch.
-It is possible that an RFI galaxy hosts a radio AGN but the radio feedback is not responsible for maintaining its quiescence.
-In the literature, galaxies are usually categorized as radio or non-radio galaxies, based on their radio emission\cite{Best2012, Sabater2019, Hardcastle2025}, and as star-forming or quiescent based on the star formation rate\cite{Brinchmann2004, Renzini2015}.
-However, these approaches are not applicable in the context concerned here.
-Both RFE-off galaxies and RFI-Q galaxies exhibit low-level radio activity and star formation, and so occupy the same region in the AGN-SF diagram.
-Studies based on the synchrotron emission of radio jets and X-ray cavities in the intracluster medium\cite{Birzan2008, Pinjarkar2023, Benjamin2025} found that a single radio-AGN activity lasts for about $10^6$ to $10^8$ years, a duration significantly shorter than the timescale for stellar evolution and change in galaxy morphology.
-It is thus anticipated that RFE-off galaxies should have properties similar to RFE-on galaxies.
-Such similarity is the key we use to separate the two populations, RFE and RFI.
+This motivates the search for a classification to distinguish between galaxies where maintenance-mode feedback has been crucial in maintaining quiescence and those where radio AGNs do not impact the host galaxies significantly.
+We refer to the former as radio-feedback-effective galaxies (RFE) and the latter as radio-feedback-ineffective galaxies (RFI).
+The RFE galaxies, which are quiescent because of maintenance-mode feedback, comprise two subgroups: galaxies with ongoing powerful AGN activity (termed RFE-on galaxies) and those with weak or undetectable current AGN activity (RFE-off galaxies).
+It is possible that an RFI galaxy hosts a radio AGN but it fails to maintain its quiescence.
+Thus the RFI population also includes two subcategories, namely, RFI star-forming galaxies (RFI-SF) and RFI quiescent galaxies (RFI-Q).
+In general, it is difficult to use conventional method to distinguish between RFE-off and RFI-Q galaxies because they are both quiescent and undetected as radio AGNs.